 Most tools provide you flexi-pricing options.
 Packages let you strap on more users for increasingly lesser cost.
 To top that, if you are really considering a number that’s significantly larger (for you or for the seller), you can negotiate a pricing model that works for everyone.

 Tools are just that – tools.
 The onus is really on you and your team to reap the most out of your efforts with these tools.
 Getting the right tools for the job is important.
 Making the most of it is paramount.

-Remember that with Agile, the only requirements management tools you need are a whiteboard, sticky pad and a marker.
+Remember that with Agile, the only requirements management software you need are a whiteboard, sticky pad and a marker.
 So rationalise your tooling needs, and focus on maximising their potential.